jelic98/cv/index.md

 __Android, open source__
 `Apr 2018`

-Android library for inflating dynamic layouts in runtime based on JSON configuration fetched from server.
-Useful in situations when layouts need to change without updating the app.
+Android library for inflating dynamic layouts in runtime based on remote configuration without updating the application.
+Similar to [Google's Remote Config](https://firebase.google.com/docs/remote-config), but with additional features that make development more flexible.

 [Available on Android Arsenal](https://android-arsenal.com/details/1/6926)